mnot/redbot/README.rst

   python setup.py install

-installs RED's library as well as the command-line version as 'redbot'.
+installs RED's libraries as well as the command-line version as 'redbot'.

 Setting up your Web Server
 --------------------------